 I bought some art supplies this week including new white acrylic ink for highlights.
 I also used up the last piece of art board on my pad, so I used the back.
 A felicitous convergence of two events on a week saturated with politics.

 I’m getting closer to launching my Kickstarter campaign to fund the first print-run of my co-creator owned graphic novel, Vex.
 On Saturday my friend Jason came by the studio where he patiently filmed me stumbling through an hour or so of trying to speak for only two minutes worth of video.
 Note to self: Next time write down exactly what I want to say.

 In that awkward land of misery known as the 8th grade, I remember a graphic artist coming to talk to us about his job.
 I suppose it was career day, though I can’t really remember.
-But, I’m pretty sure he didn’t just stumble in off the street, disheveled and desperately trying to caffeinate himself with coffee from
+But, I’m pretty sure he didn’t just stumble in off the street, disheveled and desperately trying to caffeinate himself with coffee from a white Styrofoam cup.

 The police who patrol downtown near our studio have acquired a couple Segways in the last few years.
 I have yet to see them chase anyone down.
 So far they ride side by side, CHiPs style, stopping at red lights and meandering in circles waiting for the light to change.
-I don’t have a bucket